 This way, they get to see your viewpoint, they will take you more seriously, they will understand you better.
 It then gives them a reason to disagree and not just reject you emotionally.
 In other words, “because” promotes reason over emotion.

-And, why “because” works is a no-brainer: it helps people evaluate a course of action on their own accord.
-When they know the reason behind their decisions, they are subconsciously aware that they are now embarking on something well knowing what they are getting into.
+And, the reason why “because” works is a no-brainer: it helps people evaluate a course of action on their own accord.
+When they know the reason behind their decisions, they are subconsciously aware that they are now embarking on something, knowing well what they are getting into.
 It becomes their idea.
 It’s incredibly powerful.
 You no longer have to manipulate or influence them in any way.
 From a boss you have become the leader.
 They now have the option to use their intelligence to make a decision.

 When you instruct someone to do something without sharing why it’s important to you, be prepared to face a shoddy response (in words or actions).
 Such an instruction is inferior and don’t be surprised if it’s not taken seriously.